Savings & Budgeting

 • Celebrate small milestones—every $100 counts

-When Ana started saving just $15 a week, she didn’t think it would matter much.
-But after a year, she had nearly $800 set aside—enough to cover a car repair without stress.
+When Ana started saving just $15 a week, she didn't think it would matter much.
+But small amounts really do add up.

 4. Adjust as Life Changes